celery/celery/docs/userguide/tasks.rst

     :class:`~celery.result.AsyncResult` to check if the task is ready, or get its return value.

+    Note: Certain features will not work if task results are disabled.
+    For more details check the Canvas documentation.

 .. attribute:: Task.store_errors_even_if_ignored

     If :const:`True`, errors will be stored even if the task is configured